Logo

 In November 2019, along with other Jewish public figures, Michael Rosen signed an open letter supporting Corbyn, describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsing him in the 2019 UK general election.

-Michael Rosen stood for election in June 2004 in London as a Respect Coalition candidate.
+Michael Rosen stood in the 2004 London Assembly Elections as a Respect Coalition candidate for the Londonwide list.

 Michael Rosen has written columns for the Socialist Worker and spoken at conferences organised by the Socialist Workers Party.